bbvcs/hrv_preprocessor/README.md

         - Produce a Poincare representation (each RRI paired with the next RRI) of the RRI segment.
 Valid RRIs will form a cluster on a scatterplot of this, whereas outliers/spikes will be distant from this cluster.
         - Use DBSCAN to find any outliers not belonging to the main cluster.
         - As all RRI (except the first and last) will appear twice in the Poincare representation, class any RRI that are an outlier in both instances as outliers/spikes.
-        - Interpolate points we have determined as outliers.
+        - Correct outliers using an implementation of the non-deterministic 'DVC' method as described in [2].

 3. NaN Exit Conditions
     - There are some cases where we would want to discard a segment from HRV calculation.